stargate-bukkit/Stargate-Bukkit/README.md

 - Underwater portals -- portals can be placed underwater as long as a waterproof button is used
 - API available -- using the API, a lot of behavior can be changed
 - Button customization -- a large amount of materials usable as buttons (buttons, wall corals, shulkers, chests)
+- Config commands -- All main config values can be changed from the commandline

 ## Background